 Q: Can we pass the new coronavirus to our pets?

-A: The SARS-CoV-2 virus spreads from humans to humans.
+A: SARS-CoV-2 spreads from humans to humans.
 There is no research to support human to animal spread at this time.
 Samples from the Hong Kong dog had a small number of virus particles present.
 In an animal with no clinical signs of disease, it’s hard to say what this means.
-It was a single case, and we learned that we need to do a lot more research into the potential of the human SARS-CoV-19 virus to infect animals.
+It was a single case, and we learned that we need to do a lot more research into the potential of human SARS-CoV-2 to infect animals.

 That said, cats and dogs are mammals too.
 They have many of the same types of receptors on their cells that we do.
 So the virus could theoretically attach to these receptors.
 But will it enter their cells and replicate?
 Probably not.